maevadevs/Go-Developer-Advanced/01-Setup-And-Hello-World/readme.md

   - Create a `makefile` in the project/module directory
   - Add the content for building the project
 - **NOTE: Make sure to use *tabs* for the whitespaces for indentation**
+- **NOTE: In VSCode, it is helpful to also install a Makefile-support extensions**
+  - The *Makefile Tools* by Microsoft is a good extension to have

 ```makefile
 # NOTE: Make sure all indentations use tabs